twiddlingbits/anthonys-early-code/TRS-80/micro-adventure-language/readme.md

 # Micro Adventure Language

 Anthony's text adventure creation language.
-Written using a TRS-80 Level II BASIC for the tokenizer and title screen editor, and using TRS-80 Assembly for the runtime.
+Written using TRS-80 Level II BASIC for the tokenizer and title screen editor, and using TRS-80 Assembly for the runtime.
 Last version was april 23, 1983.

    - [micro-adventure.rtf](micro-adventure.rtf)  - document that I wrote in 1998 after recreating in my memory how the micro adventure system works.
    - [tokenizer](./source/microadv.bas.txt) - tokenizes the .ADV, .LOC, and .TIT files.